It comes as no surprise to me that visual-first journalism is at the core of The New York Times' new digital strategy.

 - Design-thinking methods need to be used by journalists working in cross-functional teams to drive daily innovation.

 |The top manager of a mid-sized publisher in Europe listens to pitches at the end of a design-thinking workshop in his newsroom.|

 |Each team has one journalist, one technologist, one designer and one sales expert.
 Each team has three minutes to make their case.|

 They must make a visually-led report.

 |The manager gives critical feedback to the team, advances the best ideas, and immediately tasks the team to refine their ideas further so that they can be built, launched, measured and iterated on.|

-This is strategic problem solving that yield a business result.
+This is strategic problem solving that yields a business result.
 It is a process and a habit that you can use every day.

-This balance between text and visual reporting skills needs to be flipped.
+This emphasis between text and visual reporting skills needs to be flipped.
 Immediately.

 - Are you prepared to be a visual first journalist?